-India not only developed and put in place policies/regulations for phase-out of ODSs as per the Montreal Protocol Schedule within the country but also played a visionary role since the inception of the Montreal Protocol including key policy negotiations on behalf of the developing nations.
+India not only developed and put in place policies/regulations for phase-out of ODSs as per the Montreal Protocol Schedule within the country, but also played a visionary role since the inception of the Montreal Protocol including in the key policy negotiations on behalf of the developing nations.

-India debated extensively to make industrialized countries realize for their historic responsibility for production, consumption and emissions of ODSs that has caused the stratospheric ozone hole.
-Subsequently, India negotiated very hard for setting up the financial mechanism as early as 1990 to provide the technical and financial assistance to the developing countries.
-Today the financial mechanism has proved to be a key element in making the Montreal Protocol a successful Environmental Treaty.
+India debated extensively to make industrialized countries to realize their historic responsibility for production, consumption and emissions of ODSs, that has caused the stratospheric ozone hole.
+Subsequently, India played a vital role for setting up the financial mechanism as early as 1990 to provide technical and f inancial assistance to the developing countries.
+Today, the financial mechanism has proved to be the key element in making the Montreal Protocol a successful Environmental Treaty.

 India became a Party to the Vienna Convention for the Protection of the Ozone Layer on 18th March, 1991 and the Montreal Protocol on Substances that Deplete the Ozone Layer on 19th June, 1992.
-India, during the last 20 years has made significant contributions and outstanding achievements for the protection of ozone layer.
+India, during the last 23 years has made outstanding contributions for the protection of ozone layer.

-Comprehensive Ozone Depleting Substances

-(Regulation and Control) Rules, 2000 were developed and put in place under the Environment (Protection) Act 1986, which were utmost important for the successful implementation of ODS phase-out in a vast country like India.
+Comprehensive Ozone Depleting Substances (Regulation and Control) Rules, 2000 were developed and put in place under the Environment (Protection) Act 1986, which were utmost important for the successful implementation of ODS phase-out in a vast country like India.
 These rules set the deadlines for phasing-out of various ODSs.
 The unique feature of these Rules was banning the use of CFCs and halons in manufacturing of new equipment as early as from 1st January, 2003.
-This has not only achieved the early phase-out of ODSs in the country, but also reduced the inventory of ODS based equipment which resulted in reduction of servicing requirements.
+This has not only achieved the early phase-out of CFCs and halons in the country, but also reduced the inventory of ODS based equipment which resulted in reduction of servicing requirements.